Barramundi: Aquarium use

 These fish are not generally kept in home aquaria.
 They may be confused with an Australian reef fish commonly called the humpback grouper (Cromileptes altivelis), also known as barramundi cod, panther grouper, or polkadot grouper, juveniles of which are frequently offered for sale in the ornamental fish trade.
 However, they rapidly outgrow most home aquariums.

-As food
+In cuisine

 Barramundi have a mild flavour and a white, flaky flesh, with varying amount of body fat.

 Barramundi are a favourite food of the region's apex predator, saltwater crocodiles, which have been known to take them from unwary fishermen.